eosnetworkfoundation/docs/native/03_smart-contracts/04_state-data.md

 title: State Data
 ---

-Storing data on the blockchain is one of the most important features of a smart contract.
+There are two types of data in a smart contract: state data and transient data.
+State data is data that is stored on the blockchain, and is persistent.
+Transient data is data that is stored during the execution of a transaction, and is not persistent.
+The second the transaction is over, the transient data is gone.

 There are two parts to storing data on the blockchain: the model and the table.
 The model is the data structure that you will be storing, and the table is the container that holds the data.
 There are a few different types of tables, and each